KDE/kpmcore/README.md

 #### KPMcore device scanner

-Alternatively, you can use KPMcore device scanner which also finds LVM Volume Groups.
+Alternatively, you can use KPMcore device scanner

 ```
     #include <core/device.h>